heethar/Conky-Configs/README.md

 **Start configuration files**
 Make sure you have a directory titled `~/.local/conky_configs/tmp/`
-I currently have everything configured assumming you have all Conky config files also located in `~/.local/conky_config/`
+Assumming you have all Conky config files also located in `~/.local/conky_config/`

 After you have your config files in order, you can start a process to begin the 2 .sh scripts at startup.